 Women wear two kinds of marks:

-i) Between the eyebrows — this is called Bindi (decoration), that everyone wears for the abovesaid reason.
+i) Between the eyebrows – This is called Bindi (decoration), it symbolizes many aspects of the Hindu culture.

 ii) At the edge of the partition of the hair — This vermilion mark is for married women with living husbands.
 The groom puts this mark on the bride as part of the wedding rituals.
 You can read the traditions here: Sindoor

 The bindi placed at this position is said to retain and enhance this energy, strengthening one’s concentration.
-The word ‘Bindi’ is derived from the Sanskrit word ‘Bindu’ which means ‘a point’ or ‘a drop’.
-Bindi is a colorful dot that is placed on the forehead of both men and women in Hindu Dharma.
+The word ‘Bindi’ is derived from the Sanskrit word ‘Bindu’ which means ‘a point‘ or ‘a drop‘.
+Bindi is a colored dot that is placed on the forehead of both men and women in Hindu Dharma.
 The origin of the bindi starts way back in the ancient times but it has lost this significance in the modern times and is mostly worn all over the world as an accessory.
 Bindis have a special significance even today in the Indian tradition.
-There a different colors worn for different occasions and stages in life.
-A married women always wears a Red colored Bindi as this shows true love and prosperity.
+There different colors worn for different occasions and stages in life.
+A married woman always wears a Red colored Bindi as this shows true love and prosperity.
 A black bindi is never adorned by a married woman as this is considered inauspicious.
 Though most women these days don’t follow these rules of color anymore.
 Men also wear a Tilak during pujas or ceremonies in India.
-There are many reasons as to why this practice started.

 The bindi significance in a married woman